AppetizerProvencal RecipesTaste

 Duck Skewers with Fig and Shallot Compote

-It’s harvest season in Provence and the colors of the trees, grape vines and autumn vegetables are stunning.
-This recipe was inspired by my friend and neighbor from Eguilles, Barbara Pitcher, who has a huge fig tree and generously shares her crop.
+It’s harvest season in Provence, and the colours of the trees, grape vines, and autumn vegetables are stunning.
+This recipe was inspired by my friend and neighbour from Eguilles, Barbara Pitcher, who has a huge fig tree and generously shares her crop.
 This recipe makes a perfect appetizer!

 Prep Time 15 minutes